-"Limiting the bounds of those Colonies which, by charter or proclamation, or under any pretence, are said to extend to the South Sea." ment to be substituted in place of this clause, and also instead of the fifteenth article; - " No lands to be separated from any State, which are already settled, or become private property."
+Sherman thinks the bounds ought to be settled.
+A majority of States have no claim to the South Sea.
+Moves this amendment to be substituted in place of this clause, and also instead of the fifteenth article;-"No lands to be separated from any State, which are already settled, or become private property."